Chicken Kiev Recipe

 • Canola oil for frying

-2. Meanwhile flatten the chicken breasts by wrapping them in plastic wrap and hammering them with a meat hammer or a rolling pin until they are about 1/3 inch thick.
+2. Meanwhile flatten the breasts by wrapping them in plastic wrap and hammering them with a meat hammer or a rolling pin until they are about 1/3 inch thick.
 Don't mangle them - just get them on the slender side.

 3. Prepare three shallow bowls for dipping: one with flour, one with the beaten egg, and one with the bread crumbs.

-5. Dredge each chicken roll thoroughly in flour, then egg, and finally in bread crumbs.
+5. Dredge each roll thoroughly in flour, then egg, and finally in bread crumbs.
 Be sure everything is well coated.
-Place the chicken rolls on a plate and refrigerate for 1/2 hour before frying.
+Place the rolls on a plate and refrigerate for 1/2 hour before frying.

 6. When you are ready to fry, add oil to a depth of about 1 inch to a sturdy deep pan.
-Heat the oil to 375°F. Carefully add the chicken rolls one at a time.
-Fry for about 15 minutes (exact cooking time will depend on the size of your chicken rolls) turning as needed with metal cooking tongs to completely brown the chicken on all sides and cook throughout.
+Heat the oil to 375°F. Carefully add the rolls one at a time.
+Fry for about 15 minutes (exact cooking time will depend on the size of your rolls) turning as needed with metal cooking tongs to completely brown the rolls on all sides and cook throughout.

 Baked Chicken Kiev Recipe